 - Plaque removal – Plaque is a nearly invisible sticky film that forms on your teeth.
 It is a growing colony of living bacteria, food debris, and saliva.
-These bacteria can harden into tartar, inflame your gums, and cause periodontal gum disease.
+These bacteria can harden into tartar, inflame your gums, and cause gum disease.

 - Teeth polishing – Polishing removes stains and plaque that are not otherwise removed during brushing and cleaning.

 Complete and thorough exams